trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 to be clearly defined.
 Maybe it suffices to say that a truth value inferred empirically must involve induction, while a truth value inferred non-empirically must exclude induction.
 It is not clear what would be the role of abduction.
-I suppose it comes down to what is considered empirical.
+I suppose it may come down to what is considered empirical.

-Also, it should be clear that the notion of empirical and non-empirical are relative to an existing knowledge base.
-Indeed, ultimately every inference is going to involve something empirical at some point.
-But an inference would be considered empirical if it involves more induction than was previously involved in order to obtain the existing knowledge base.
+Also, it should be clear that the notion of empirical and non-empirical are relative to a current state of knowledge.
+Indeed, ultimately every inferred truth value is going to empirical at some point.
+But an inference would be considered empirical if it involves additional induction compared to what was previously used in order to obtain the current knowledge base.
 For instance, to build a knowledge base containing

 ```
 P ≞ <0.5 0.86>
 Q ≞ <0.5 0.86>
 ```

-induction was probably used to obtain the truth values of `P` and `Q`, but once it is known, further inferrence on `(∧ P Q)` will be considered empirical if it involves additional induction.
-If it does not involve additional induction, by using for conjunction introduction between `P` and `Q`, then it will be considered non-empirical.
+induction used to obtain the truth values of `P` and `Q`, but once it is known, further inferrence on `(∧ P Q)` will be considered empirical if it involves additional induction.
+If it does not involve additional induction, by using for example conjunction introduction between `P` and `Q`, then it will be considered non-empirical.

 ## Measuring the Difference between Truth Values

 How to measure the difference between truth values?
 There are many possibilities.
-It would be nice if such difference calculation could be mapped back into existing PLN rules.
-But regardless it seems it should capture the difference between their underlying second order distributions.
-Thus a measure of difference between probabilistic distributions may be suitable, such as the Jensen-Shannon divergence.
+It would be nice if such calculation could be mapped back into existing PLN rules.
+But regardless, it should capture the difference between their underlying second order distributions, as these are carrying the notion of expectation.
+Thus a measure of difference between probabilistic distributions may be suitable, such as the Jensen-Shannon divergence, among others.

-## From Mined Patterns to Predicate
+## From Pattern to Predicate

-I have been using predicates in my examples so far, but the idea applies equally well to patterns that have been mined.
-In fact a pattern is in fact a predicate, a predicate that takes a grounded atom and outputs true iff it matches a particular pattern.
+I have been using predicates in the examples so far, but the idea applies equally well to patterns that have been mined.
+In fact a pattern can be viewed as a predicate that takes one or more grounded atoms as inputs and outputs true iff it matches the said pattern.

 For instance the predicate corresponding to pattern